philpagel/ET54.py/tools/fwupdater/README.md

       -h, --help            show this help message and exit -s, --serialdev SERIALDEV
                             Serial device (default: /dev/ttyUSB1)
+      -i, --info            Show info only - do not upload anything (default: False)

       -q, --quiet           Run quietly without any output (default: False)

+If you find the tool too verbose, use the `-q/--quiet` flag.

+When setting `-i/--info`, the program will activate the bootloader but not trigger the hex file upload.
+You still need to provide the hexfile argument, but it is OK if that file doesn't even exist, in this case.
+This option may be useful for debugging, later – i.e.  finding the bootloader version.

 # Images